 2) Turning still images into quick “videos”

 Including images and graphics with posts is good; video is even better.
 Video is growing at an incredible rate, and most digital marketing in 2016 will include various types of video to communicate, educate and entertain.
 The problem: Creating videos is time-consuming and many of the video and animation applications can be complicated and intimidating to learn.
 Check out DTP Animation Maker.
 It can apply motion and effects to just about any still photo.
-In this example, the still image appears to be a video — DTP was used to animate the water.
+In this example, the still image from a water treatment plant appears to be a video — DTP was used to “animate” the water, then a simple text overlay was added to promote an ISA conference.

 3) Editing images